Farini/Scene-Machine/README.md

 <img src="https://img.shields.io/github/followers/Farini?label=Follow" alt="Farini followers" />
 </p>

-Scene Machine is a tool for `SceneKit`, with additional features for `SpriteKit`.
+Scene Machine is a tool for App Developers and Graphic Designers.
+You may use Scene Machine to generate textures, images and UVMaps.

+Use textures generated on 3D objects.
+Export and import scenes in `.scn` format.
+Save the contours of a UVMap to later edit images for pixel-perfect scene materials.

+Scene Machine focuses on generation of tile, noise, and pattern images.
+After images are generated, it is possible to further customize those images and apply filters to them.
-The objective is to provide an easy way to generate textures and *3D geometries* to facilitate the creation of `SceneKit` scenes, allowing creators to speed up their process, and achieve better results.
+The objective is to provide an easy way to generate textures, especially ones that can be used in 3D geometries in `SceneKit` scenes.

+Scene Machine uses Metal programming language to generate images and `SCNProgram` code snippets.

 Although SpriteKit offers ways to generate noise textures, the options are limited.
-In Blender, for example, there are many more options, and graphics operations that can be performed to generate a texture.
+In Blender, for example, there are many options, and graphics operations that can be performed to generate a texture.
+Scene Machine seeks to bring that type of graphic settings, essential for building great 3D scenes.
+Furthermore, a few pre-made geometries and backgrounds were added, to expand the users options for those types of assets.

-Plus, those patterns can be generated and placed in a UV map.
+Mix images using Core Image blend modes.
+When textures are more complex, you may need to mix two, or more images using Blend options like Color burn, Color dodge, Darken, Divide and Screen modes are also supported.

-The objective of this app is to create a more user-friendly way to build a `.scn` file, or to facilitate the conversion of `.dae` files into `.scn` while maintaining high-quality meshes.
+The objective of this app is to create a more user-friendly way to build a `.scn` file, or to facilitate the conversion of `.dae` files into `.scn` while maintaining high-quality meshes, with their textures.
+Besides these scenes, if your interest is in generating patterns and effects, this app can be very useful as well.

 ![Alt text](https://user-images.githubusercontent.com/5069713/115817657-40738a80-a3c9-11eb-8f5c-9c586c1ff0af.png)